South Fork Owyhee River Wild and Scenic River

 Spring waterflows bring brownish high water and rich riparian vegetation.
 Summertime low flows are usually tinted light green and brown channel colors and expose the whitish stream-bottom gravel and boulders.

-A product of extensive volcanic activity during the Miocene Epoch (24 to 5 million years ago), the region is part of the largest concentration of sheer basalt/rhyolite canyons in the western United States.
+Created by extensive volcanic activity during the Miocene Epoch (24 to 5 million years ago), the region is part of the largest concentration of sheer basalt/rhyolite canyons in the western United States.
 Other rivers in the Owyhee Uplands drainage area also designated Wild and Scenic include Battle Creek, the mainstem of the Owhyhee River, Dickshooter Creek, Deep Creek, Duncan Creek and Red Canyon Creek.

 Kayaking the South Fork of the Owyhee River